isomerpages/cris-corp/news-and-events/media-releases/_posts/2024-10-15-post-Smoking and physical inactivity increase risk of heart disease, shown in research study by CADENCE.md

 <p>Findings from a research study, Al4HealthyCities-SG, led by CADENCE in
-partnership with the Novartis Foundation’s Al4HealthyCities initiative, found that smoking and physical inactivity are major contributors to cardiovascular disease risks among Singaporeans.These findings shed light on a pressing health challenge and provide crucial insights to inform targeted interventions.</p>
+partnership with the Novartis Foundation’s Al4HealthyCities initiative, found that smoking and physical inactivity are major contributors to cardiovascular disease risks among Singaporeans.
+These findings shed light on a pressing health challenge and provide crucial insights to inform targeted interventions.</p>
 <p><strong>Heart Disease is a leading cause of death in Singapore</strong>
 </p>